CareyMetheringham/Pooled_GP/README.md

 Included are functions fortesting the performance of the gppool pipeline on a simulated dataset.

-This is a beta version of the pipeline
+This is a beta version of the pipeline - currently undergoing revisions

 ## Getting Started